pdf-association/pdf-cos-syntax/README.md

 ## PDF files are _BINARY_!

-Technically all PDF files are **binary files** and should **never** be arbitrarily edited in text-based editors such as VSCode - as this can break them!
-However, for the purposes of learning PDF or manually writing targeted PDF test files, it is possible to use a text editor if sufficient care is taken and certain features are avoided.
+Technically all PDF files are **binary files** and should **never** be arbitrarily edited in text-based editors such as VSCode as this **will** break them!
+However, for the purposes of learning PDF or manually writing targeted PDF test files, it is possible to use a text editor if extra care is taken and certain features are avoided.
 The functionality provided by this extension is **NOT** intended for debugging or analysis of real-world PDF files as such files are "far too binary" for text editors such as VSCode.
 Use a proper PDF forensic inspection utility or a dedicated hex editor!

 In particular, VSCode interprets sequences of bytes above 127 as multi-byte UTF-8 sequences which will result in corrupted PDF files as these byte sequences invalid UTF-8 sequences are removed or replaced!